 - Trade Management

 After interviewing key process owners and subject matter experts to understand the overall business model, Auxis compiled key cost and operational data to analyze the volumetric transactional flow, and compared that to industry benchmarks.
 Using this data analysis to help identify the “size of the prize”, With the “strategic guardrails” top of mind Auxis then dove deeper into key process areas, looking for ways to gain efficiencies through process and organizational redesign, as well as automation opportunities.
-A specific area of focus was robotics process automation (“RPA”), leveraging this emerging technology as a relatively low cost solution to provide a rapid pathway to implementation and ROI.
+A specific area of focus was robotic process automation (“RPA”), leveraging this emerging technology as a relatively low cost solution to provide a rapid pathway to implementation and ROI.

 Auxis was able to identify and prioritize 18 different initiatives to drive process efficiency and cost improvements in the AR function, ranging from “quick wins” that were easier to implement and would yield fast results, to more complex, longer term projects that would require higher levels of investment and longer time to achieve the benefits.